nate-adkins/nate-adkins.github.io/_pages/robotics.md

 <!-- ![]({{ site.baseurl }}/assets/images/cliff_face.jpg) -->

-In May of 2024, during our week of travel and competition, our team spent evenings preparing for missions, practicing setup procedures, and testing failure recovery plans.
+In May of 2024, during our week of travel and competition, our team spent evenings preparing for missions.
+We practiced setup procedures and failure recovery plans.

 ![]({{ site.baseurl }}/assets/images/utah_testing.jpg)